pocketni/gcd_courseproject/CodeBook.md

 -----

 subject.no: Subject Number<br>
 * Subject numbers range from 1-30<br>
 * We do not know anything about them except that they were between 19-48 years old

 activity: Activity Performed<br>
-	These labels indicate which activities the volunteers were performing at the time of measurements.
+These labels indicate which activities the volunteers were performing at the time of measurements.<br>
 These are labeled with words with no particular order implied.
-Meaning should be fairly self evident.
+Meaning should be fairly self evident.<br>
 Data in this variable consist of word labels:<br>
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS
 * SITTING
 * STANDING
-		* LAYING (actually "lying down")
+* LAYING (actually "lying down")<br><br>
-		<br><br>
 They can be easily converted to factors according to the wish of the researcher.

 NB: Data for all remaining variables are normalized and bounded between [-1, 1]<br>